cjmet/AhMediaPlayer/README.md

     * Opening a WAN FileStream can still lock the application for a few seconds, even with the FileStream being awaited and async.
 * Save FileSize into the database so we don't have to call it from the WAN more than once.
 * Looks like this will require native code, and not Maui compatible, and I'm wanting to keep things as compatible as possible
-* FineInfo is insidious! ... going to see if I can find any other way to do this.
+* FileInfo is insidious! ... going to see if I can find any other way to do this.
     ```
     // this should already be happening in a task, but it's lagging the GUI anyway
     // so lets wrap it in another 'async Task<long>' and see if that helps.